openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation_draft.rst

 PyTorch Import Options
 ##############################################

-OpenVINO’s direct support of PyTorch allows developers to use their models in an OpenVINO inference pipeline without changes.
+OpenVINO direct support of PyTorch allows developers to use their models in an OpenVINO inference pipeline without changes.
 OpenVINO provides multiple ways of using PyTorch, so it may not be clear which is the best approach for a given situation.
 The following diagram aims to simplify this decision given a certain context, although some additional considerations should be taken into account depending on the use case.
 See Other considerations for more details.

 PT image